-We may not be readily available by phone at this time.
-Please check our frequently asked questions to find an answer to your question.
+Waiting times on the phone can sometimes be long.
+Check our frequently asked questions to quickly find an answer to your question.

 Frequently Asked Questions